fetchai/uAgents/docs/booking-demo.md

         await ctx.send(RESTAURANT_ADDRESS, table_query)
 ```

-The functions below activate when a message is received back from the restaurant agent.
+The function below activates when a message is received back from the restaurant agent.
 `handle_query_response` will evaluate if there is a table available, if this is the case, the user
 agent will respond with a `BookTableRequest` to make the reservation